ogercyprien/Vulnhalla/README.md

 **Note:** Virtual environment is optional.
 If `venv/` exists, setup will use it.
 Otherwise, it installs to your current Python environment.

 The setup script will:
-- Install Python dependencies
-if dependencies are already installed (skips if found)
 - Install Python dependencies from `requirements.txt`
 - Initialize CodeQL packs

-**Note:** If a `venv/` directory exists, setup will use it.
-Otherwise, it installs to your current Python environment.

 **Option 2: Manual Setup**